LZMW/skill-description-optimizer/README.md

 **Meta-skill for optimizing skill descriptions using SDS standard and seven core techniques.**

 A comprehensive optimization framework that systematically analyzes and improves Claude Skill descriptions to maximize trigger rates and discoverability.
-Built upon data-driven analysis of 8 official skills, implementing the COSTAR framework and multi-expert collaboration patterns.

 ---